The History of Art, for Heaven’s Sake!

 The medical center was a wonderful place for the show, but required a huge effort on the part of the tiny UCC congregation to pull it off.
 The medical center consists of two floors of offices arranged around a central courtyard.
 The glassed in hallways and waiting rooms that run along the edge of the courtyard made a perfect space for the show.

 In order to have the show at the medical center, the show volunteers had to overcome several obstacles.
 First, setting up the show couldn’t take place until the offices closed at 5 p.m. on Friday evening.
 That meant there were only two hours to move all the waiting room furniture and get the artists set up.
 Every piece of furniture that was moved was labeled and meticulously noted on a map so that it could get put back into place once the show was over.
 Second, once the show was over at 5 p.m. on Sunday, all the artists had to move out, the furniture had to be replaced and what seemed like about five miles of carpeting had to be vacuumed.

 Moving to the Church

-When the medical facility decided to open doctor’s offices on Saturday, the show had to be moved.
-The church had acquired land and built a new building just down the street a perfect place to move the show.
-The area where the church sanctuary sits today was vacant at the time, so the show committee borrowed a huge tent from the City of Redlands and put it up on the large east lawn.
+When the medical facility decided to open doctor’s offices on Saturday, the show once again had to move.
+The church had acquired land and built a new building just down the street on the corner of Olive and Bellevue, a perfect place to move the show.
+This was before the church sanctuary was built, so the show committee borrowed a huge tent from the City of Redlands and put it up on the large east lawn.
 The show also used the hall, the patio and the area where the church office is as well.
 Church on art show Sunday was held in the garden.
 Having the show at the church meant that there was much more time to set it up and all that tedious vacuuming was eliminated!